NoelleStern/GameBricked/README.md

 ### CPU registers 🧾

 > [!NOTE]
 > Quickly before we start!
-Technically GameBoy's CPU is a full-blown [SoC](https://en.wikipedia.org/wiki/System_on_a_chip) aka `System on Chip` because it houses quite a few other components like a `boot ROM`, a few `SRAM` regions and an `APU`.
+Technically Game Boy's CPU is a full-blown [SoC](https://en.wikipedia.org/wiki/System_on_a_chip) aka `System on Chip` because it houses quite a few other components like a `boot ROM`, a few `SRAM` regions and an `APU`.
 But for simplicity I'll keep calling it a CPU.
 It's even labeled as "DMG-CPU" after all.

 DMG-CPU has 10 different registers: `A B C D E F H L SP PC`.
 Single letter registers are <kbd>8-bit</kbd> and double letter registers are <kbd>16-bit</kbd>.
 That means they can hold 8 and 16 bits of information respectively.
 You also can combine single letter registers into the following double letter 16-bit registers: `AF BC DE HL`.<br>
-All of the above is actually the entirety of GameBoy's brain, really.
+All of the above is actually the entirety of Game Boy's brain, really.
 At least it's all of the data processor can hold on its own - 12 bytes of data and that's that.

 > [!NOTE]
 > Granted, 12B is all it has only in terms of registers and by saying that we ignore `HRAM`, `OAM` and `Wave RAM`.
 But those are just SRAM regions of the SoC that have little to do with the arithmetics it performs.
 So we don't really have to concern ourselves with that just now.